 Fifty percents of the nation’s manufacturing an over 30 percent of the nation’s farm products are within 600 miles of Celina.
 The city has many styles of homes from historic to newly homes in a variety of price ranges.
-Beautiful lake-front homes with channel fronts are availabe near Grand Lake.
+Beautiful lake-front homes with channel fronts are available near Grand Lake.

 Celina is located along the western side of I-75 along State Routes 33, 29 and 127.